Paying your rent on time is important.

 In line with the terms of your tenancy agreement you must pay your rent in advance.
 Our preferred method is for you to pay your rent by Direct Debit or Standing Order.
 To set either of these up, please contact your Income Officer who will be able to do this for you.
 Send completed forms to firstname.lastname@example.org

-If you have any difficulties paying your rent, contact your housing officer immediately.
-We can help you with maximising your income, through help with claiming benefits or with help managing your money.
-We have expert agencies that provide benefits advice and money management training for our residents.
+If you have any concerns about paying your rent, or if you need advice on any of the payment options, contact your income officer immediately.
+We can help you to maximise your income, by helping you to claim benefits or by helping you to manage your money.
+We have expert agencies that provide benefits and money management advice for our residents.

-We will take legal action for possession of your home if your rent is not paid, and your account falls into arrears.
-We do everything we can to help residents who find themselves in financial difficulties but we can and do, in the last resort, carry out evictions for rent arrears.
-In the last financial year (2012/13), 10 Arhag residents were evicted for rent arrears.
+We do everything we can to help residents who find themselves in financial difficulties, but we can and do, as a last resort, carry out evictions for rent arrears.